syedsimanta03/english-speaking/docs/README.md

 Vocabulary and Sentences

-- Circadian rhythm
+- Circadian rhythm = **sleep-wake cycle**
+  > The circadian rhythm refers to the natural cycle of physical, mental, and behavioral changes that happen over a roughly 24-hour period.
+These changes are influenced by external factors such as light and temperature, as well as internal factors such as hormones and genetics.
+The circadian rhythm plays a crucial role in regulating our sleep-wake cycle, as well as many other physiological processes in the body.

-- Bright-eyed and bushy-tailed
+- Bright-eyed and bushy-tailed = **Energetic and enthusiastic**

-- Pluck up the courage
+- Pluck up the courage = **Be brave**

-- Cranky
+- Cranky = **easily irritated or annoying/unpleasant/showing bad temper**

-- Face the day head-on
+- Face the day head-on = **Take on the day confidently.**

-- Sweet spot
+- Sweet spot = **perfect balance**

-- To make your way to + place / destination
+- To make your way to + place / destination = **one the way one place to another place visit**

-- Zero-in
+- Zero-in = **focus**

-- Little-to-no
+- Little-to-no = **Not much**

 - Getting things in order / Getting something in order